jfoclpf/autocosts/readme.md

   * Car washes

 ### Aditional services
-Autocosts supports the following additional services, which can be turned off or on, in the file `commons.js`
+Autocosts supports the following additional services, which can be enabled or disabled, using the `node bin/index.js` command line options:

 ```
-/*GLOBAL switches, change accordingly*/
-const SWITCHES = {
-    "uber": true,        /*uses UBER API to give car user comparisions with UBER costs*/
-    "social": true,      /*Social media pulgins*/
-    "g_charts": true,    /*Google Charts*/
-    "g_captcha": true,   /*Google Captcha to avoid spam-bots*/
-    "g_analytics": true, /*Google Analytics*/
-    "data_base": true,   /*Inserts user input data into a DataBase*/
-    "print": true,       /*Print result option, at the end*/
-    "pdf": true          /*Download PDF report option*/
-};
+Usage: node index.js [options]
+Ex:    node index.js -r prod --uber --data_base

+Options:
+-r, --release              'work' for tests or 'prod' for production
+                           API credentials being in keys/work/ or keys/prod/
+    --https                Enables protocol https when available
+    --CDN                  Enables Content Delivery Network
+    --uber                 Enables UBER API
+    --social               Enables social media plugin
+    --g_charts             Enables Google Charts for report
+    --g_captcha            Enables Google Captcha V2 anti-bot for calculation button
+    --g_analytics          Enables Google Analytics
+    --data_base            Enables a mysql Database
+    --print                Enables option to print, on the final report
+    --pdf                  Enables option to download pdf repor on final report

+-A  --all                  Enables all the previous options
 ```

 ### Database

 Autocosts also supports code such that the user inputs might be stored into a `mysql` database.
-The credentials for said databse should be stored in `keys/prod/db_credentials.json` or `keys/work/db_credentials.json`, the latter being the test version.
+The credentials file for said databse should be stored in directory `credentials/prod/` or `credentials/work/`, the latter being the test version.

-This file `db_credentials.json` should look like:
+This file `dataBase.json` should look like:

 ```
 {